security-companion/hibp-harvester/README.md

 Please do not run the harvester too often. haveibeenpwned informs you automatically about new breaches via mail for verified domains.
 If you get a mail about new breach then you can run the script once to get an updated csv-file which you can then filter

+## Todo

+Add automated tests, will be done once a test API key is avaiable, see [uservoice](https://haveibeenpwned.uservoice.com/forums/275398-general/suggestions/48189713-implement-test-api-key-for-automated-domain-search)

 ## Contributions
 Contributions are always welcome, please open a pull request or an issue